45 Mini Family Vacations That Won’t Break the Bank

 Budget tip: The Balboa Park Explorer pass bundles 16 attractions into a discounted pay-one-price ticket starting at $48.

-Where to stay: The Coronado Beach Resort is located directly across the street from the iconic Del Coronado Hotel (where Some Like It Hot was filmed), and offers condo-style units with kitchenettes starting at just $159 a night (you’ll also have complimentary access to all the amenities at the Loew’s Resort, too.)
+Where to stay: The Coronado Beach Resort is located directly across the street from the iconic Del Coronado Hotel (where Some Like It Hot was filmed) and offers condo-style units with kitchenettes starting at just $197 a night (you’ll also have complimentary access to all the amenities at the Loew’s Resort, too.)
 San Diego is also one of the best ever spring break destinations.

 Why you’ll love it: This cosmopolitan Canadian city is just a 90-minute trip from 60 percent of the United States, so it’s easy to reach for many family vacations.
-Once you’re there, kids will have memorable time catching a Toronto Blue Jays baseball game at the Rogers Centre right under the CN Tower (you should take a trip up to the top of the tower for the amazing views, too) and riding a moving sidewalk through a shark tank at the neighboring aquarium.
+Once you’re there, kids will have a memorable time catching a Toronto Blue Jays baseball game at the Rogers Centre right under the CN Tower (you should take a trip up to the top of the tower for the amazing views, too) and riding a moving sidewalk through a shark tank at the neighboring aquarium.
 Hop on a ferry to explore Toronto’s islands; one is an amusement park!
 There are also free beaches downtown to catch some summer rays.

 Budget tip: The U.S. dollar is strong against Canadian currency, so it will feel like the whole city is on sale.